West Indian cricket team in Australia in 2022–23

 The West Indian cricket team toured Australia from October to December 2022 to play two Test matches and two Twenty20 Internationals (T20Is).
 The T20Is formed part of both teams' preparations for the 2022 ICC Men's T20 World Cup, while the Test matches formed part of the 2021–2023 ICC World Test Championship.
 In May 2022, Cricket Australia confirmed the fixtures for the tour.

 Australia won the T20I series 2–0, and the Test series 2–0, retaining the Frank Worrell Trophy in the process.

 Marnus Labuschagne scored 502 runs in the Test series, the most by any Australian in a two-Test series, surpassing Matthew Hayden's 501 against Zimbabwe in 2003–04.

 Background

-Originally, the tour was scheduled to take place in October 2020.
-On 28 May 2020, Cricket Australia confirmed the fixtures for the series.
+Originally, the tour was scheduled to take place in October 2020, however, on 28 May 2020, Cricket Australia confirmed the fixtures for the series.
 Originally, the matches would have been used as warm-up fixtures for the 2020 ICC Men's T20 World Cup.
 However, in July 2020, the International Cricket Council (ICC) postponed the T20 World Cup until 2021 due to the COVID-19 pandemic.
 In August 2020, the three T20I matches were also postponed due to the pandemic, and a fixture clash with the revised schedule for the 2020 Indian Premier League.